blowdart/AspNetAuthorizationWorkshop/README.md

 [Authorize(Policy = "AdministratorOnly")]
 ```

 * Run the app and confirm you still see the home page.
+All that has changed is how you're specifing your requirements.
+Instead of embedding the role name in the attribute you've written a policy which specifies the role name.
 * Now add a second policy, this time requiring a claim.

 ```c#